Lisboa without Aids

 Portuguese Group of Activists in Treatments - Luís Mendão

-Faculty of Law of the New University of Lisbon - Teresa Pizarro Beleza, professor professor
+Faculty of Law of the Universidade Nova de Lisboa - Teresa Pizarro Beleza, professor

 Institute of Public Health of the University of Porto - Henrique de Barros, president